meditationstuff/protocol_1/index.md

 		* <a id="158da1a1bh" href="#dreamlikeness">dreamlikeness</a>
 		* <a id="158da1a2bh" href="#stub158da1a2b">stub158da1a2b [intentional]</a>
 		* <a id="158da1ah" href="#naturalization">naturalization</a>
+		* <a id="158da1b2h" href="#cautions-in-favor-of-mere-immediacy-as-sufficiency">cautions in favor of mere immediacy as sufficiency for any global grounding</a>
 		* <a id="158da1b1h" href="#impersonalization-and-environmentalization">impersonalization and environmentalization</a>
 		* <a id="158da1a1h" href="#vague-sketch-of-progression-with-respect-to-emptine">vague sketch of progression, with respect to emptiness and groundlessness</a>
 		* <a id="158da1bh" href="#touchstones-sort-of-leaving-out-or-only-weakly-inte">touchstones sort of leaving out or only weakly interacting with "wisdom" and morality ("at least one sense in which")</a>